What Are Some of the Biggest Cyberattacks in History?

 As more of the world moves online, digital data becomes increasingly vulnerable.
-Cyber attacks seem more common in 2021 than ever before.
-This spring, Americans saw brief gasoline shortages due to a cyber attack on the Colonial Pipeline.
+Cyberattacks seem more common than ever before.
+In 2021, Americans saw brief gasoline shortages due to a cyberattack on the Colonial Pipeline.

 - The Colonial Pipeline attack on May 6 impacted the fuel supply chain across the southeastern U.S.